tacastillo/dagster-tutorial/.devcontainer/GETTING-STARTED.md

 Saving your code will be stored across Codespace sessions.
 You'll also be able to commit and raise pull requests from within the IDE.

+## Opening a Codespace

+Once it's open, give it a minute to start up and run `dagster dev` for you.

 ## Pricing and turning off your Codespace

 The 2-Core version of GitHub Codespaces are free for up to 60 hours a month.